thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 establish and follow design principles for APIs that can be used and re-used for many use cases, it make sense to go with what's popular.

-So, given then we are sending the `device_token` in the header, and we will be doing that for any action that requires us to know which user is making the request, it makes sense to define a method in `ApiController` that looks for the device token header and finds the user with that device token.
+So, given then we are sending the `auth_token` in the header, and we will be doing that for any action that requires us to know which user is making the request, it makes sense to define a method in `ApiController` that looks for the auth token header and finds the user with that auth token.
 Let's define that method now:

     # app/controllers/api_controller.rb